hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

 * [awesome-machine-learning-interpretability](https://github.com/jphall663/awesome-machine-learning-interpretability) - Another awesome list dedicated to machine learning interpretability, it wants itself to be an incomplete, imperfect blueprint for a more human-centered, lower-risk machine learning.
 * [Four Experiments in Handwriting with a Neural Network](https://distill.pub/2016/handwriting/) - Interactive experiments to understand network based on your handwriting inputs
 * [The Machine Learning Reproducibility Checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf)

-## Games

-* [Starcraft AI competition](http://www.cs.mun.ca/~dchurchill/starcraftaicomp/2018/aiide/) - The state of the Starcraft competition.
-Samsung 1st, Facebook 2nd.
-* [Mortal Kombat](https://blog.mgechev.com/2018/10/20/transfer-learning-tensorflow-js-data-augmentation-mobile-net/) - A `Tensorflow.js` project that allows you to play Mortal Kombat with your webcam.
-* [TensorKart](https://www.kevinhughes.ca/blog/tensor-kart) - Game played with an Xbox became training data for an off the shelf model to train an agent playing MarioKart 64.
-Data are all around us!

-## Experiments & Art

-* Music:
-  * [Semi-Conductor](https://experiments.withgoogle.com/semi-conductor) - A Google AI experiment that allow one to conduct an orchestra from the browser
-* Painting:
-  * [amalGAN](http://areben.com/project/amalgan/) - [Alexander Reben](http://areben.com/cv/) used brain waves, GAN network and side supportive networks to generate a set of visually unusual paintings that are physically reproduced in a Chinese town: a human-machine global collaboration.
-* Spotting AI-generated faces:
-  * [nikola MIT experiment](https://web.archive.org/web/20181210150931/http://nikola.mit.edu/experiment) - People at MIT had set an online test that asks you to spot generated faces with [NVIDIA's Progressive GAN](https://research.nvidia.com/publication/2017-10_Progressive-Growing-of).
-I tried it myself and wasn't 100% correct 😅.
-Some
-  * [How to recognize fake AI-generated images](https://medium.com/@kcimc/how-to-recognize-fake-ai-generated-images-4d1f6f9a2842) - An extensive look into AI-generated images that will train yourself to spot fake images.
-* Future is brilliant
-  * [Neural Ordinary Differential Equations](https://arxiv.org/abs/1806.07366) - Explorative new family of neural network that "parameterizes the derivative of the hidden state using a neural network".
-  * [Relational inductive biases, deep learning, and graph networks](https://arxiv.org/abs/1806.01261) - Advocacy for combinatory between "hand-engineering" and "end-to-end" learning in order to overcome current full deep learning approachs.
-  * [AICAN HG Contemporary February exhibit](http://www.hgcontemporary.com/exhibitions/faceless-portraits-transcending-time?view=slider#5) - Faceless Portrait #5 is Terminator as an art piece.
-Someone will see a [disturbed AI](https://www.fastcompany.com/90307889/these-eerie-portraits-were-painted-by-a-very-disturbed-ai)

 ## Datasets